 So far, we have only gone over fully serrated knives and plain edge ones.
 When choosing a survival knife, the clear winner between the two is the plain edge knife.
 However, there is a third option that we have yet to discuss: partially serrated blades.

-Partially serrated knives, sometimes called combo edge knives, have the portion of their blade closest to the knife’s handleOpens in a new tab. serrated, while the rest is a plain edge.
+Partially serrated knives, sometimes called combo edge knives, have the portion of their blade closest to the knife’s handle serrated, while the rest is a plain edge.

 You might be thinking, “partially serrated knives are like the best of both worlds.
 They give you the versatility of a plain edge knife while also giving you the option to use serrations if the need arises, right?”
 While you would technically be correct, you will often want to still go with an entirely plain edge knife as a survival blade.